 Now what I may say next may come to a shock.
 Readddy?
 Not all natural products are good for your skin and essential oils should never, EVER be put on your face.
 Ahh, but did she really just go there?
 Uh-huh, honey.
 Yes, yes I did.
 (Clapping hands emoji here)

 I know what you’re probably thinking: Hold up!
 How is this woman going to promote an organic, natural, clean, and holistic approach to life, but tell us to throw out our skincare products that are natural?
 Although I believe that holistic living is the way to go, I also study the science and researched evidence behind it all.
-After taking “My Skin Is” workshops with skin care expert and researcher Kiriaki Pertesis, a lot of evidence was revealed.
+After doing extensive research by attending workshops, seminars, reading books, listening to skin scientists on podcasts, working for many skin care companies, and observing my own clients skin, a lot of evidence has been revealed.
 (Like when you dip a litmus paper in lemon juice it shows the equivalence in battery acid sharing the same highly acidic pH of 2.
 FYI: Anything placed on your skin should have a balanced pH of 5.5-7.
 Say no to lemons on your face!)

 Let’s start with essential oils.
 Essential oils including lavender, rose, peppermint, citrus, lemongrass, cinnamon, etc. is a huge skincare irritant and should not be applied to your face.
 The use of essential oils on your skin can conjure up some non-pretty rashes and loss of skin pigmentation.
 Yikes.
 Remember this: What’s good for your nose, is rarely good for your skin.
 Research proves that the positives of essential oils, don’t outweigh the negatives which show significant skin irritation.